GoPlausible/.github/profile/README.md

 ![Lines of Latitude and Longitude](https://i.stack.imgur.com/BBmMe.gif)
 ----

-## AlgoPoaP Credits
+## AlgoPOAP Credits
 [top↑](#algopoap)

 @emg110 and @sheghzo are grateful to Algorand Inc and Algorand Foundation for everything!

-And special thanks to all AlgoPoaP Slack channel distinguished members for great ideas and comments which we used in AlgoPoaP.
+And special thanks to all AlgoPOAP Slack channel distinguished members for great ideas and comments which we used in AlgoPOAP.

-# AlgoPoaP technical design:
+# AlgoPOAP technical design:
 [top↑](#algopoap)

-AlgoPoaP features that are not available on ETH PoaP (it actually only supports time currently!):
+AlgoPOAP features that are not available on ETH PoaP (it actually only supports time currently!):

 - Geo constraint option (Geofencing using location + area radius ).

 - Authorization Signature constraint option (Author must sign the release before PoaP issuance for claimed Attendees).

-- Shared Secret constraint option (Attendee must scan a QRCode during calling the AlgoPoaP Item ASC with it in order to claim successfully).
+- Shared Secret constraint option (Attendee must scan a QRCode during calling the AlgoPOAP Item ASC with it in order to claim successfully).

-- Dynamic NFTs per PoaP item (AlgoPoaP is 100% token-less and NFTs are generated and owned by PoaP item contract and that belongs to PoaP item's author).
+- Dynamic NFTs per PoaP item (AlgoPOAP is 100% token-less and NFTs are generated and owned by PoaP item contract and that belongs to PoaP item's author).

-AlgoPoaP is consisted of a frontend and smart contracts on Algorand chain:
+AlgoPOAP is consisted of a frontend and smart contracts on Algorand chain:
 - Frontend
 - Smart Contracts

-AlgoPoaP frontend has 3 major functions (all in a single view for simplicity):
+AlgoPOAP frontend has 3 major functions (all in a single view for simplicity):
 - Wallet Session
 - Author UI
 - Attend UI